microsoft/responsible-ai-toolbox-genbit/README.md

 ## Metric Scores, Benchmarking and Interpretation

-A detailed benchmarking was conducted to evaluate Genbit's performance across different samples and bias condiction in the corpora/datasets.
+A detailed benchmarking was conducted to evaluate Genbit's performance across different samples and quantities of gender bias in the corpora/datasets.

 The score interpretation depends on two key factors,